top of page

 Important Note: When I work with clients in their homes, I am operating solely as a personal trainer and movement coach—not as a licensed Physical Therapist Assistant.
 If a concern arises that falls outside my scope of practice, I will refer you to a qualified Physical Therapist or healthcare provider.

-I’ve had the privilege of helping individuals well into their 90s achieve meaningful improvements in strength, function, and confidence.
+I’ve had the privilege of helping individuals well into their 90s make meaningful improvements in function, confidence, and quality of life.

 Let’s talk about what you want to accomplish.